Alcohol and Drug Counseling - Program Overview

 - Provide documentation of non-abuse of alcohol or drugs for the past 18 months.

 - You will receive admission points for other classes that are part of the Certificate and Associate Degree Program.
-To find out what classes give you admission points view the Pre-Admission Worksheet.
+To find out what classes give you admission points view the advising guide.

 - While in the program, students must:

 - Agree not to abuse alcohol or other drugs during enrollment.

 - If you are a recovering student, you must agree to abstain from any alcohol or illicit drug use.